During the last two weeks, I’ve noticed two articles on the importance of play and “Playful Parenting”

 - Play is fun and offers feelings of connection, confidence, joy, and closeness, it can heal trauma too.

-So overall, The report states that Play provides a singular opportunity to build the executive functioning that underlies adaptive behaviors at home; improve language and math skills in school; build the safe, stable, and nurturing relationships that buffer against toxic stress; and build social-emotional resilience.
+So overall, The report states that Play provides a singular opportunity to build the executive functioning that underlies adaptive behaviours at home; improve language and math skills in school; build the safe, stable, and nurturing relationships that buffer against toxic stress; and build social-emotional resilience.

 Why it can sometimes be hard for Adults to Play or be Playful